 It was easy to take advantage of the abundant supply of paper clips, pens, and highlighters from your former workplace.
 In a traditional office, you can use the fax machines, printers, and phones to conduct your business.

 In a home office, you might be limited to a computer, printer, and phone.
 Before you splurge on office supplies and equipment, take note of what you really need and use a lot of.
 For example, if you only send one fax per week, then it would be more economical to do it at the office supply store or use a website that allows you to fax documents through email or uploading.
+You don’t need to be at home on your computer to edit a PDF document.
+Sodapdf editor is named as such for a reason.
+Edit your PDF from anywhere with a stable internet connection.

 For other office expenses, put all your office spending on a business card so you can keep track of your business expenses for tax purposes.
 It’s also smart to shop during the back-to-school season since most supplies are highly discounted